Stelly's Secondary School: Heart of the Arts

 The Heart of the Arts program allows Grade 12 students to enrich their education in the fine and performing arts.
 Those enrolled gain the opportunity to work with professionals in the field of fine arts and participate in a number of workshops led by artists and performers.
 Students are required to have a minimum of 34 credits from various fine or performing arts courses in order to enroll.

 Athletics

-Athletics and sports programs include, but are not limited to, badminton, basketball, climbing, cricket, cross country, curling, cycling, golf, rowing, rugby, soccer, softball, swimming, tennis, track and field, and volleyball.
+Athletics and sports programs include, but are not limited to, badminton, basketball, climbing, ultimate, cross country, golf, rowing, rugby, soccer, swimming, tennis, track and field, and volleyball.